forestliurui/EECS598-Assignment02/README.md

 ### Q7
 185s

 We kept 96 batches and modified batch size in each worker to 32.
 It is also faster than Q1.
-For similar reason, it can not be 4 times faster.
+For similar reason, it can not be 4X faster.
 ![architecture](./plots/cpu_q7.png)
 ![architecture](./plots/mem_q7.png)
 ![architecture](./fig/tensorboard_q7.png)